 PTS: 1 DIF: Cognitive Level: Remembering REF: p.
-4 OBJ: Nursing Process Step: Assessment TOP: Critical Care Nursing Practice
+3 OBJ: Nursing Process Step: Assessment TOP: Critical Care Nursing Practice

-- 2. The term diversity encompasses the following: (Select all that apply)
+- 2. The concept of diversity encompasses what thoughts and actions?
+(Select all that apply.)

-- a. ethnic sensitivity.
+- a.
+Sensitivity to ethnic differences

-- b. openness to different lifestyles.
+- b.
+Openness to different lifestyles

-- c. values.
+- c.
+Openness to different values

-- d. beliefs.
+- d.
+Reticence to different beliefs

-- e. opinions.
+- e.
+Lack of concern regarding different opinions

-ANS: A, B, C, D, E
+ANS: A, B, C

 Diversity includes not only ethnic sensitivity but also sensitivity to openness to difference lifestyles, opinions, values, and beliefs.
+Reticence and lack of concern are not part of the concept of diversity.